CISNA is the largest member organization of accredited Islamic schools in the world.

-CISNA is the lead accreditor in a partnership with Cognia, an international agency accrediting schools in 90 countries!
-CISNA schools can now apply for accreditation with CISNA and receive dual accreditation with COGNIA.
+CISNA has partnered with Cognia and Middle States Association (MSA), international agencies accrediting schools in more than 110 countries!
+CISNA schools can now apply for accreditation with CISNA and receive dual accreditation with COGNIA or MSA.
 CISNA is also recognized by the New York State Department of Education (the largest in the US) as an accrediting agency.

-Accreditation is a must for any private institution that wishes to remain competitive and maintain a legitimate reputation.
-Today’s parents are asking more questions about accreditation than ever before.
-School accreditation provides a national protocol for schools committed to systemic, systematic, and sustainable continuous improvement.
-The process supports, enhances, and stimulates growth and improvement throughout the school.
-It requires that a school focus on continual improvement of programs, services, and teacher quality through regular evaluation, data analysis, professional development, and long-range strategic planning.
+Accreditation requires that a school focus on continual improvement of programs, services, and teacher quality through regular evaluation, data analysis, professional development, and strategic planning.
 The accreditation process examines the whole institution—the program, the cultural context, and the community of stakeholders—to determine how well the parts work together to meet the needs of learners.
 While the accreditation standards of a state or regional agency address general areas of institutional quality, the Council of Islamic Schools in North America (CISNA) standards address all areas through an Islamic lens and the process focuses on the spiritual life of the school.

 The CISNA standards were first established in 2012, regularly reviewed, and last revised in 2022 after consultation with experts in the field of education.
 These standards are categorized under four domains: Governance, School Leadership, Teaching & Learning, and School Culture & Environment.
 These domains provide a systematic framework for self-evaluation and the improvement of programming and services.